LibertyDSNP/spec/pages/Identity/Overview.md

 ## Purpose

-1. Provide the interface for a DSNP identity
+1. Provide the interface for a DSNP identity.
-1. Specify the delegation model and related interface
+1. Specify the delegation model and related interface.
-1. Specify the ownership model and related interface
+1. Specify the ownership model and related interface.
-1. Provide the list of EIPs that must be supported by a DSNP compatible identity
+1. Provide the list of EIPs that must be supported by a DSNP compatible identity.

 ## Assumptions

-* Identity is on Ethereum for Betanet
+* Identity is on Ethereum for Betanet.
-* Identity will need to be moved from Betanet to Mainnet
+* Identity will need to be moved from Betanet to Mainnet.

 ## Details